 Supply chain data can be enriched with consumer insights from enterprise location intelligence.
 Supply chain managers should look for trends in the data to understand current consumer behavior trends.
 Are they doing most of their holiday shopping with specific brands?
 What does the typical customer journey during the holidays look like?
 Location analytics can provide supply chain management with insights into what customers are shopping for during the holiday season.

 Demand planning involves inventory management and customer fulfillment.
 It’s an important part of the supply planning process – the more accurate your demand plan, the more accurate your supply plan will be.
 By analyzing location intelligence, businesses can determine which stores are seeing increases in foot traffic.
 This can give leadership an idea about where the demand is coming from.
 Is there a particular region that is seeing more foot traffic than another?

 Once a company identifies where the demand is coming from, they can determine how to meet customer demands for the short term (60-90 day horizon), long term (12 to 24 months), and even map out weekly operations processes.
-By pairing location intelligence with data from inventory management software, supply chain managers can get a better picture of which regional stores are seeing movement in inventory.
+By pairing location intelligence with inventory management data (e.g. quantity and cost of goods), supply chain managers can get a better picture of which regional stores are seeing movement in inventory.

 Enrich Supply Chain Analytics

 Location analytics can be used to enrich supply chain reports within SCM planning tools.
 By enriching consumer data, companies can improve ROI, manage risk, increase planning accuracy, and reduce inventory waste.
 These tools can also give leadership the ability to analyze the entire supply chain and generate reports such as demand forecasting, logistics analysis, and transportation analysis.
 Location intelligence provides companies with information to conduct advanced supply chain analytics including mapping out delivery areas and determining which locations are experiencing bottlenecks.
 Insights from a supply chain analysis answer questions such as: